shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

 Your file should look similar to this:
 ![](../../../.gitbook/assets/petgram-img5.png)

-Let’s initialize the mnemonic variable by using dotenv: `dotenv` dependency module.
+We can initialize the mnemonic as a variable by using `dotenv`, which allows us to access the environment variables from the `.env` file through `process.env` :

 ```javascript
 const mnemonic = process.env.MNEMONIC.toString().trim()